michaeleisel/JJLISO8601DateFormatter/Example/Pods/Target Support Files/Pods-JJLISO8601DateFormatterTesting/Pods-JJLISO8601DateFormatterTesting-acknowledgements.markdown

 ## JJLISO8601DateFormatter

+All files in the tzdb directory are in the public domain

+For everything else:

 Copyright (c) 2018 michaeleisel <michael.eisel@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy